robinjmurphy/secrets/README.md

 ### Set up IAM permissions

 You control access to your secrets using [IAM permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_permissions.html).
-The easiest way to do this is to create an IAM _policy_ that has read/write access to your bucket and [attach it](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_using-managed.html#attach-managed-policy-console) to users, groups or roles that should have access.
-Here's an example policy document for read/write access:
+The easiest way to do this is to create an IAM _policy_ that has read/write access to your bucket and [attach it](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_using-managed.html#attach-managed-policy-console) to users, groups or roles that need access.
+Here's an example policy document that grants read/write access:

 ```json
 {